 The FGTB Council considers applications for AHA Fellowship during the spring and fall of each year.
 Applications must be received through the Council Awards Application System by 5:00 p.m.
 Central Time on January 10 for the spring review cycle and by 5:00 p.m.
 Central Time on July 10 for the fall review cycle.
 Applications received after the deadline dates will be held until the next review cycle.

-Candidates must be proposed by an active AHA Fellow (dues and print subscription to the Circulation: Cardiovascular Genetics journal up-to-date) who is affiliated with the FGTB Council and well acquainted with your current professional activities.
+Candidates must be proposed by an active AHA Fellow (dues must be up-to-date) who is affiliated with the FGTB Council and well acquainted with your current professional activities.
 Emeritus Fellows are exempt from paying annual dues and subscribing to the print journal.
 To apply for AHA Fellowship, please follow the procedures below:

 - Sign in with your my.americanheart.org username and password to apply online through the Council Awards Application System.